CD12345/proto/docs/strudel/README.md

 Adjust `setcps` or add effects to taste to suit your rendering context.

 ## Browser player
-- Open `index.html` in this folder to load the Strudel runtime from a CDN, choose the C# minor sonata, and play any movement with play/pause/seek controls in your browser.
+- Open `index.html` in this folder to load the bundled Strudel runtime (v1.2.6), choose the C# minor sonata, and play any movement with play/pause/seek controls in your browser.
 - When GitHub Pages is enabled for this repository with the `/docs` folder as the source, this player will be hosted at:
   `https://<your-username>.github.io/<this-repo>/strudel/`.